ysdede/jesse_strategies/OttBands5minFixedOtt-2-MATIC/README.md

 Qty index determined by `tps_qty_index` parameter.

-Take profit levels predetermined by a list:
+Take profit levels are predetermined by a list:
 ```python
 self.fib = (0.005, 0.01, 0.02, 0.04, 0.08)
 ```